ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/MSP - Plan at the moment.md

 - [x] Setup up Pulse VPN Access and Profiles ✅ 2023-03-13
 - [ ] Talk to Ciso Global about keeping permissions updated in a shared location
 - [x] Email Steve Schidmt about weekly meetings 📅 2023-03-08 ✅ 2023-03-08
+- [ ] We need to get a commitment from CISO for the remaining pieces of work. 📅 2023-04-19 @javier #MSP
+- [ ] Make Meetings for

 [[PROJECTS/MSP/NOTES/Tasks for Ciso Global 3-24-2023]]